23W-GBAC/Youssef.Daoud/AutomationPostNo2.md

 Pros:
 - Easy enough to do, no need for any prior coding experience, just needed to remind myself to write down the last date and time I edited a page/post at
 Cons:
-- Not very accurate, easily forgettable, not very efficent when there's a lot of posts written at different times, not very time-efficent either
+- Not very accurate, easily forgettable, not very efficent when there's a lot of posts written at different times, not very time-efficent either.
+GitHub already does it which makes the whole thing kinda useless to do by hand.

 ## Using Git through the command line:
 Another approach that I thought of and tried is using git in a command line environment.
 It involved using Git commands and scripting to fetch information about the last modification date of the markdown files on my blog.
 I decided on using Python too to write the script that would automate the process because of my familiarity with the language.